 Applicants are expected to have a First Class or Distinction Masters level degree, or equivalent, in a relevant scientific or technical discipline, such as computer science or mathematics.
 Candidates who have only a Bachelors degree will not normally be considered, but they can apply to first do an MSc Degree in the Department.

-General information on the application process is available on the Application guidance notes.
+General information on the application process is available on the College application guidance notes.
 As part of the application you will be asked to provide a CV and a Research statement, including an indication of potential supervisors.

 Preparing your CV

 Your CV should summarise your educational qualifications, and indicate any relevant research experience, internships or work experience.
 The CV should also indicate any publications with web links from where they can be accessed.
 You will be required to submit with your application full degree transcripts showing results for individual subjects for both your Bachelors and Masters (or equivalent) degrees.
 Your application should also be accompanied by at least two reference letters commenting on the applicant’s suitability to undertake research.

 Finding a potential supervisor

 You can suggest in your application 1-4 potential supervisors, whose research may interest you.
 You should look at the research themes page for a brief overview of the research interests of our academic and research staff.

 Please note that we will normally consider your application only after you have formally applied and your application has been received by the Department.
 Therefore we recommend that you should apply prior to contacting academics about research topics.